zastrixarundell/blockchain-esd/README.md

 echo 'DOTNET_ROOT="/usr/lib64/dotnet"' | sudo tee -a /etc/environment
 ```

-## Ubuntu 22.04 ARM64 documentation
+## Ubuntu 22.04 on arm64

 *This was specifically made for a ubuntu setup on Oracle Cloud Ampere CPU.*

-Go to the official microsoft [dotnet download page](https://dotnet.microsoft.com/en-us/download/dotnet) and download any supported LTS under `Linux` `Arm64`.
+Go to the official microsoft [dotnet download page](https://dotnet.microsoft.com/en-us/download/dotnet) and download any supported LTS under `Linux arm64`.
 At the time of wriring this `.NET 6.0` is the latest LTS.
 Download `.NET 5.0` as well.

 After downloading both zip files and uploading them to the server, you can generate the `dotnet` folder: